Key takeaways

 A Bluetooth door lock can be just as secure as a traditional lock if the network powering it is secure.
 A Bluetooth door lock with a camera is the most secure option because it allows you to see who’s at the door.

-Consider pairing your Bluetooth door locks with a secondary security measure like an access control or security camera system to increase safety at your building.
+To increase safety in your building, consider pairing your Bluetooth door locks with a secondary security measure like an access control or security camera system.

 Can Bluetooth locks be hacked?